Homebrew/homebrew-bundle/README.md

 ## Tests

-Tests can be run with `bundle && bundle exec rake spec`
+Tests can be run with `bundle install && bundle exec rspec`

 ## Copyright